ausseabed/qax/docs/user_manual_qax_MBESGC.rst

 from your grid and if all Uncertainty nodes are less than the TVU error limit \
 the check will pass

-Resolution of grid check
+Resolution grid check
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the mbesgridcheck library to provide information to the user about if the \
-survey grid input adheres to specific requirement

-.. autoclass:: ausseabed.mbesgc.lib.mbesgridcheck.ResolutionCheck

-Resolution check calculates the required resolution of the input grid surface \
-where a number of parameters are used to create linear equations for both above \
-and below a particular threshold depth
+This function will inform whether a supplied surface has been produced at the required resolution (spacing between surface nodes) with respect to the observed depths within the surface.

+There are two main categories for IHO S44 minimum feature detection requirements - a fixed minimum feature detection size in depths less than 40m; and a feature size that scales according to the observed depth for depths greater than 40m.
+This function uses linear equations to address these standards and can altered to address other thresholds as required.

+The linear equations are:

 .. math:: Resolution requirement for < threshold depth
 .. math:: DSM * (ADM * Depth + ADC)
 .. math:: Resolution requirement for > threshold depth
 .. math:: DSM * (BDM * Depth + BDC)

+.. _mbesgc_resolution_params:

 ==========================================  ======================================
 Parameter                                   Description
 ==========================================  ======================================
+Feature Detection Size Multiplier (DSM)     Feature Detection Size Multiplier.
+This allows for the user to determine the resolution of the surface with respect to the minimum feature detection size - default is 0.5 of the minimum feature detection size.
-Feature Detection Size Multiplier (DSM)     Multiplier for feature detection size Threshold Depth                             Depth threshold for linear equations Above Threshold FDS Depth Multiplier (ADM)  Above threshold depth depth multiplier
+Threshold Depth                             Depth threshold for linear equations - default is 40 metres to reflect IHO S44 standard.
+Above Threshold FDS Depth Multiplier (ADM)  Above Threshold FDS Depth Multiplier.
+This component is the part of the equation which will scale the minimum feature detection size for depths less than the threshold depth - default is 0 as this is typically the requirement in depths less than the threshold depth.
-Above Threshold FDS Depth Constant (ADC)    Above threshold depth depth constant Below Threshold FDS Depth Multiplier (BDM)  Below threshold depth depth multiplier Below Threshold FDS Depth Constant (BDC)    Below threshold depth depth constant
+Above Threshold FDS Depth Constant (ADC)    Above Threshold FDS Depth Constant.
+This component describes the minimum feature detection size in depths less than the Threshold Depth, this will be scaled by the ADM component.
+Below Threshold FDS Depth Multiplier (BDM)  Below Threshold FDS Depth Multiplier.
+This component is the part of the equation which will scale the minimum feature detection size for depths greater than the threshold Depth - default is 0.05 as this is typically the requirement in depths greater than the threshold depth for IHO S44.
+Below Threshold FDS Depth Constant (BDC)    Below Threshold FDS Depth Constant.
+This component describes the minimum feature detection size in depths greater than the Threshold Depth, this will be scaled by the BDM component.
 ==========================================  ======================================

 Using an example of how to get these parameters to work for an IHO Order 1a survey